muntakim181/Stoic-Bangla/README.md

 ## How It Was Built

 This app was built using a **vibe coding** approach.
-The quotes were hand-picked and collected manually, while the heavy lifting of translating the philosophical nuances into Bangla was handled by the Gemini API.
+The quotes were hand-picked and collected manually, some found in csv while the heavy lifting of translating the philosophical nuances into Bangla was handled by the Gemini API.
 The architecture is kept intentionally simple and minimal, relying strictly on JSON.

 ## Disclaimer